 In 2005, the association's name was changed to the United Natural Products Alliance in recognition of the diversity of our membership, which now spans North America, Europe and Asia.
 One of UNPA's core missions is to help assure the full and proper implementation and enforcement of DSHEA, including a suite of laws and regulations that support DSHEA, such as good manufacturing practice (GMP) regulations, adverse event reporting systems, analytical method development, control of illegal products masquerading as dietary supplements and international quality-management protocols.

 UNPA is a founding member of the International Alliance of Dietary Supplement Food Associations (IADSA), a network of associations that collaborate on the regulation and development of dietary supplement and functional food trade in a global economy.

-Utah is widely recognized as the global center for dietary supplement manufacturing, and UNPA continues to build on this legacy while advancing its mission of assuring consumer access to safe, high quality and beneficial natural products.
+Utah is widely recognized as the global center for dietary supplement manufacturing with the industry contributing more than $13 billion to the state's economy, and UNPA continues to build on this legacy while advancing its mission of assuring consumer access to safe, high quality and beneficial natural products.

-UNPA Today: Industry growth through best practices, expanded trade and state chapter initiative
+UNPA Today: Industry growth through best practices and expanded trade opportunities

 "As a 50-year-old company, NOW recognizes the value of the UNPA team’s historical perspectives in evaluating industry issues and determining how to proceed.
 The information we receive, opportunities to weigh in on policies and pertinent educational events make NOW’s UNPA membership indispensable." — Jim Emme, CEO, NOW